daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 # Forge...

-1. Creates the server on Digital Ocean
+1. It creates the server on Digital Ocean
 1. Installs Nginx, PHP, MySQL + a bunch of other stuff
-1. Helps automate Let's Encrypt SSLs
+1. Helps automate FREE Let's Encrypt SSLs (and normal SSLs)
 1. Provides an interface for creating 'sites'
 1. Provides an interface for creating databases
 1. Patches the servers for security updates (in the background)
-1. Still full control over your server
+1. Admin still has full control over the server

 ^ It's not a hosting cpanel